Tannakian fundamental groups of blended extensions: The setup and initial considerations

 In addition, in our study of $\fu_{-2}(M)/[\fu(M),\fu(M)]$ (\S \ref{sec: char of u-2/[u,u]} and \S \ref{sec: at most one M with vanishing u-2}) we shall also assume the following condition: \begin{itemize} \item[(C2)] We have

-\end{itemize} In view of the canonical isomorphisms $Hom(X,Y)\cong Hom(\mathbbm{1},\inHom(X,Y))$ and $\inHom(X,Y)\cong X^\vee\otimes Y$ in a tannakian category, (C2) is equivalent to
+\end{itemize} In view of the canonical isomorphisms $\Hom(X,Y)\cong \Hom(\mathbbm{1},\inHom(X,Y))$ and $\inHom(X,Y)\cong X^\vee\otimes Y$ in a tannakian category, (C2) is equivalent to

-Both (C1) and (C2) are satisfied in a significant class of interesting practical situations, e.g. if $\bT$ is a category of motives, and $A_1, A_2, A_3$ are pure of increasing order of weights.
-In general, we consider (C2) to be a very mild condition.
+Both (C1) and (C2) are satisfied in a significant class of interesting practical situations, e.g., if $\bT$ has a functorial weight filtration and $A_1, A_2, A_3$ are semisimple and pure of increasing order of weights.
 We highlight that under (C1) and (C2) we may still have

-(Compare with the equivalent formulation \eqref{eq16} of (C2).)
+(Compare with \eqref{eq16}.)
 If we were to assume that the last Hom group is zero, then the study of $\fu_{-1}(M)$ would considerably simplify, as it would bring us to a situation similar to the ``graded-independent" case in \cite{EM2} and \cite{Es23}.
-In this simplified situation, we will always have $\fu_{-1}(M)=\fu(L)\oplus \fu(N)$, see Corollary \ref{cor: back to the graded-indep case}.
+In this simplified situation, we will always have $\fu_{-1}(M)=\fu(L)\oplus \fu(N)$, as can be seen from Theorem \ref{thm: characterization of u-1}.
 One of the main goals of this paper is to go beyond this simplified and limiting case.